Comcast: Attempted acquisition of Warner Bros. Discovery

+Attempted acquisition of Paramount Skydance

+On December 24, 2025, The Wrap reported that Paramount Skydance may try to merge with another studio, if its planned bid to acquire Warner Bros.
+Discovery fails (with the Netflix-WBD deal still going through), with The Wrap stating that some experts believe that Paramount Skydance may try to merge with NBCUniversal (in case they merge, they would have to sell CBS, due to the FCC regulation stating that there can't be a merger between the two of the Big Four broadcasting networks) or acquiring Lionsgate, if its bid for WBD fails.

+On February 16, 2026, it was reported that Comcast and Paramount Skydance may merge to bolster their streaming platforms Peacock and Paramount+, respectively.

+Exit of first-run syndication

+On March 13, 2026, Comcast announced that it had exited the first-run syndication business and that it had canceled Access Hollywood, The Steve Wilkos Show, Karamo and Access Live.
+Deadline Hollywood reported that the cancellations were likely informed by the recent announcement that Comcast announced the cancellation of The Kelly Clarkson Show on February 2, 2026.
+Other Comcast-owned programs such as Dateline, Chicago P.D., and the Law & Order franchise will remain in off-network syndication.

+Exit of media and entertainment

+On June 29, 2026, Comcast announced that they would be spinning-off and merging NBCUniversal and Sky into a separate publicly listed company under the NBCUniversal brand with Cavanagh as CEO, with Comcast retaining Xfinity and being restructured to focus exclusively on telecommunications with Michael Angelakis as CEO.

 Divisions and subsidiaries

 Comcast Cable (Xfinity)

 Comcast Cable, which goes by the brand name Xfinity, provides cable television, broadband internet, and home telephone services.
 Comcast Cable also provides similar services to small to medium-sized businesses through its Comcast Business brand, and Fortune 1000 companies through its Comcast Enterprise brand.

 NBCUniversal

 Comcast delivers third-party television programming content to its own customers, and also produces its own first-party content both for subscribers and customers of other competing television services.
-Fully or partially owned Comcast programming includes Comcast Newsmakers, Comcast SportsNet, SportsNet New York, MLB Network, Golf Channel, Syfy, and USA Network.
+Fully or partially owned Comcast programming includes Comcast Newsmakers, Comcast SportsNet and SportsNet New York.
 On May 19, 2009, Disney and ESPN announced an agreement to allow Comcast Corporation to carry the channels ESPNU and ESPN3.

-Comcast's content networks and assets also include E!, Oxygen, Golf Channel, Universal Kids, Bravo, and the regional NBC Sports Networks.
+Comcast's content networks and assets also include Bravo, NBCSN and the regional NBC Sports Networks.
 When Comcast took majority ownership of NBCUniversal, a significant number of cable networks were added to this list.
-Comcast's NHL deal obligated them to create a U.S. version of NHL Network, launched in October 2007.
-NBCSN folded in 2021.
+Comcast's NHL deal obligated it to create a U.S. version of NHL Network, launched in October 2007.

 Comcast has also operated local channels in some markets, such as Comcast Television in the Detroit region, Comcast Network in the Philadelphia and Mid-Atlantic regions (formerly CN8), and Comcast Entertainment Television in Denver and parts of Utah.
 They primarily carried local programs and sports (including, in some cases, serving as the designated overflow channel for local regional sports networks).